 Let's consider a simple example taking advantage of the potential this ability offers.
-Using TriCaster's Macro system, it is easy to take advantage of AirSend to send instructions from TriCaster to 3Play via the Macro system.
+Using TriCaster's Macro system, it is easy to take advantage of network connections to send instructions from TriCaster to 3Play via the Macro system.
 Such a macro could actually perform sequential operations on both systems, and be assigned to a shortcut keystroke or other macro trigger for convenient execution with a single user interaction.

-When both 'parties' to the network 'conversation' have been prepared using the AirSend API, as in this case, there is no need for complicated configuration.
+When both 'parties' to the network 'conversation' have been correctly prepared, as in this case, there is no need for complicated configuration.
 TriCaster 'knows' which network source is connected to its network inputs, and automatically creates the necessary bi-directional communication channel.